chavo1/move-state/README.md

 Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.

-- Than destroy the result should be as follow
+- Than destroy the result should be as similar to following:

 ```
 $ terraform destroy